BC Concussion Awareness Week is September 21 to 27

 Browse the CATT website to take eLearning courses, access downloadable resources, and learn about the latest in concussion education.

-Access the campaign toolkit.
+Access the campaign toolkit

+Dr. Shelina Babul will be presenting a Zoom webinar on concussions, in partnership with Horse Council British Columbia.
 Dr. Babul will explain the causes and mechanisms of concussion, present statistics on concussions in youth sport and recreation, and provide guidance on how to recognize, respond to, manage, and prevent this invisible injury.
+Register for the webinar